radxa/debos-radxa/README.md

 The following command installs the host packages on an Ubuntu distribution

 <pre>
-$ sudo apt-get install -y git
+$ sudo apt-get install -y git user-mode-linux libslirp-helper
 </pre>

 ### Install Docker Engine on Ubuntu